 This is where we wished we’d stayed, the Fairmont Banff Springs.

-In the end, we saw two GROUND SQUIRRELS, some juniper, and a lot of tracks, indicating that a bear, wolf, some elk and WILD PEOPLE had been somewhere in the area sometime in the past months or so (all things I could have seen in my backyard in San Francisco).
-All-in-all?
-Fifty-five bucks well spent.
-NOT.
+In the end, we saw two ground squirrels, some juniper, and a lot of tracks, indicating that a bear, wolf and some elk had been somewhere in the area sometime in the past months or so.
+Unfortunately, we didn’t see them, so I guess we’ll just have to return…